DevOps-Inno-22-summer/labs/app_python/PYTHON.md

   - For test layout, I used **Tests outside application code** layout.
 - For check markdown files and flag style issues, I'm using markdownlint extension in vscode.
 - Using Run and Debug extension that vscode provide to debug our code easily.
+- For monitoring Maintainability and Cyclomatic complexity of the code, I'm using [Wily](https://github.com/tonybaloney/wily?ref=morioh.com&utm_source=morioh.com).
+- For check security threats in the code I'm using [Bandit](https://github.com/PyCQA/bandit).